tedchain/tedchain-technology/README.md

 Financial institutions and companies letting their users transfer value often have to comply with regulations that require them to "know their customers" (KYC).

-It is possible to use Openchain in this configuration with little effort.
+It is possible to use Tedchain in this configuration with little effort.
 This section describes the necessary steps.

-The goal of this walkthrough is to configure Openchain so that:
+The goal of this walkthrough is to configure Tedchain so that:

 1. Users go through an external registration process where they have their identity verified by the company administrating the ledger, and associate their identity with a public key.
 2. Only public keys matching a registered user can be used to send funds.